human-centered design strategist

 graphic1_2.jpg

-Based on the ‘Steel Ball Technique’ popularized by the likes of Thomas Edison and Salvador Dalí, Dormio takes advantage of the hypnagogic state to influence your dreams, and in turn, alter your waking life.
+Based on the ‘Steel Ball Technique’ popularized by the likes of Thomas Edison and Salvador Dalí, Dormio takes advantage of the hypnagogic state (the state between wake and N1 sleep) to influence your dreams, and in turn, alter your waking life.

 how it works